-- demonstrate the methods and the advantages of advanced technology that astronomers use to obtain information about celestial objects. - describe the nature of scientific research and process of science in the fields of Physics and Astronomy. - discuss the historical development of our understanding of the Heliocentric Solar System from Aristarchus to Galileo to modern times.
+- demonstrate the methods and the advantages of advanced technology that astronomers use to obtain information about celestial objects. - describe the nature of scientific research and process of science in the fields of Physics and Astronomy. - explain the basic concepts of Physics, such as gravity, nature of light, laws of motion and thermal radiation etc.